udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Data-Analyst-Nanodegree/README.md

 ####Bayes rule
 Although Statistics are reviewed in the Nanodegree, probability is not.
+You don't need to know any Bayesian statistics, although it again could help you some of what is happening 'underneath the hood' in some of the algorithms you use.
 If you think you would benefit from going over Bayes rule, you may find the first lesson of [AI for Robotics](https://plus.google.com/hangouts/_/knowlabs.com/rolandnturner?authuser=0) to be particularly useful.

 You should hopefully have developed some level of mastery over object oriented concepts in the Intro to Programming Nanodegree.
 It would most likely still be useful to take all of [CS101](https://www.udacity.com/course/viewer#!/c-cs101) in order to master various programming concepts.
-You will need to use data structures very extensively in DAND, and this is something which CS101 will give you more information on data structures than
+You will need to use data structures very extensively in DAND, and this is something which CS101 will give you more information on data structures than IPND does.

-It may be helpful to know linear algebra, but you don't strictly speaking need to know it for the Data Analysis Nanodegree.
+It may be helpful to know linear algebra, as you will technically be using it in much of machine learning, but you don't strictly speaking need to know it for the Data Analysis Nanodegree.

+You will need to be very comfortable looking up how to do things, especially in the Python docs.
+DAND may throw things you aren't used to in Python, like list comprehensions or File I/O, which you'll be able to look up in the docs as you go.

 ##What students will learn in the Data Analyst Nanodegree

 ###The Data Analyst Nanodegree Structure
 Nanodegree Structure